raspberrypi/documentation/raspbian/updating.md

 # Updating and Upgrading Raspbian

-To update sofware in Raspbian, you'll need to use the [apt](../linux/software/apt.md) tool in a terminal window.
+To update software in Raspbian, you'll need to use the [apt](../linux/software/apt.md) tool in a terminal window.
 Open the terminal from the taskbar or application menu:

 ![Terminal](../usage/terminal/images/terminal.png)